-The entire Medal of Honor Character Development Program is available at no cost to educators.
+The entire Medal of Honor Character Development Program is free to educators.
 The curriculum includes individual and group activities, worksheets and extended activity suggestions, and resources such as Medal of Honor citations, live and archived webinars, and an extensive living history collection.

-The Medal of Honor Character Development Program Elementary Resource is designed specifically for K-6th grade students, providing access points for younger students to Medal of Honor values at their level.
+The Medal of Honor Character Development Program Elementary Resource is a free curriculum designed specifically for K-6th grade students, providing access points for younger students to Medal of Honor values at their level.
 Through contemporary academic curriculum and classic stories of Medal of Honor Recipients and citizen heroes, students learn to show respect for others and in doing so make their schools and communities better places to learn and live.

 The elementary resource assignments and activities fit efficiently into existing disciplines, time periods, and schedules.

 The Medal of Honor Character Development Program Secondary Resource, designed for 6th-12th grade students, consists of academic lesson plans based on the stories of Medal of Honor Recipients and citizen heroes.
 These content-rich non-fiction primary sources and engaging narratives differentiate this resource from other character programs.
 While learning history and practicing a variety of academic skills, participating students also develop values that will benefit them and the communities they live in.
-The secondary resource can be easily adapted for use in community programs such as scouting and expanded to provide a basis for service projects and leadership development.
+The free secondary curriculum can be easily adapted for use in community programs such as scouting and expanded to provide a basis for service projects and leadership development.